rotundasoftware/steamer/README.md

 	res.render( 'index.jade' );
 } );
 ```
-So with a simple JSON dump, which we can do in our layout template,
+Then with a simple JSON dump, which we can do in our layout template,
 ```jade
 doctype html5
 html